* JAVELIN Gastric 300 trial misses primary goal

 Bavencio this year won regulatory approvals against a rare and aggressive type of skin cancer and against bladder cancer.
 First trial results in lung cancer, its largest commercial opportunity, are not expected before next year.

-The drug is a late entrant to a fast-growing class of drugs called PD-L1 or PD-1 inhibitors that help the immune system attack cancer by blocking a mechanism tumors use to evade detection.
+The drug is a late entrant to a fast-growing class of drugs called PD-L1 or PD-1 inhibitors that help the immune system attack cancer by blocking a mechanism tumours use to evade detection.

 Rival drugs Keytruda by Merck & Co, Bristol-Myers Squibb's Opdivo, Roche's Tecentriq and AstraZeneca's Imfinzi are seen as having bigger blockbuster potential by analysts.

 Despite the disappointment in the so-called JAVELIN Gastric 300 trial, the two companies will continue to explore Bavencio in the JAVELIN Gastric 100 trial in an earlier treatment setting.
-(Reporting by Ludwig Burger; Editing by Douglas Busvine and Jane Merriman)
+(Reporting by Ludwig Burger Editing by Jane Merriman, Greg Mahlich)